Students attending school regularly

 The percentage of students who have attended more than 90% of Term 2.

 Why This Is Important

-Students who are truant or, more precisely, are unjustifiably absent from class have an increased risk of alienation from the education system.
+Students who are absent from class have an increased risk of alienation from the education system.

-Sustained truancy affects educational achievement and can lead to significantly diminished opportunities later in life.
+Sustained absence affects educational achievement and can lead to significantly diminished opportunities later in life.
 A New Zealand study (Hughes, 1999) found student attendance during Year 11 to be one of the most significant variables influencing student achievement in senior secondary school.
-Furthermore, truants with lower reading achievement had the highest risks for adverse outcomes.
-Longitudinal studies of Christchurch and Dunedin children have found truancy to be a strong predictor of violence later in life, and anticipatory of delinquency, substance abuse, suicidal risk, unemployment and early parenting.
+Furthermore, students with low attendance and lower reading achievement had the highest risks for adverse outcomes.
+Longitudinal studies of Christchurch and Dunedin children have found absence to be a strong predictor of violence later in life, and anticipatory of delinquency, substance abuse, suicidal risk, unemployment and early parenting.
 There is conservable concern surrounding the links between truancy and crime.

 How We Are Going

 In 2015, the percentage of students attending school regularly was 69.4%, an increase of 0.7 percentage points from 2014.
 The 2015 percentage was similar to the four previous years in 2011 (69.0%), 2012 (69.0%), 2013 (66.3%), and 2014 (68.7%).

 Figure 1: Students Attending Regularly, Term 2

 There was very little overall difference between female and male levels of regular attendance (68.8% and 70.0%).
 The difference between the genders is even smaller at Year 1, at 69.2% for female students, and 69.3% for male students.
 This difference becomes greater in secondary school, with 46.8% of female Year 13 students attending school regularly, compared to 52.3% of Year 13 male students.

 Figure 2: Students Attending School Regularly, by Gender, and Year Level, Term 2, 2015